 The salesperson stereotype is built into our North American culture.
 We all picture some guy with a toothy white smile, ill-fitting beige suit, trying to convince us that the 1989 Toyota Corolla will change our life.
 We also have all had that person on Twitter than posts about themselves and their amazingness constantly…that we unfollowed.
 We don’t want to be one of those people.
 But, just because there are people who sell themselves in ways that don’t resonate with us, doesn’t mean that all sales or self-promotion is bad.

 The truth is, almost every interaction you have with another human is a “sale”.
 We are constantly persuading, influencing or moving others in some way.
 When you have a debate with a friend about whether the Oilers will make the playoffs, you are selling them your opinion.
-When you ask a colleague to donate or volunteer for a charity you are involved with (such as the wonderful Youth Empowerment and Support Services), you are selling them your passion.
+When you ask a colleague to donate or volunteer for a charity you are involved with, you are selling them your passion.
 When you tell someone about the really cool web app you built, you are selling your talent.
 And that is ok.
 It is great in fact.
 It is the selling of self, of you, and what you have to offer others.

 3. Think about a self-promotion strategy